Magnus Norman: 1999-2000

-2004

 After retirement

 Since retiring as a player with a bittersweet career at such a young age, Norman decided to spend time away from tennis; he cursed the sport: "I didn't watch any tennis, didn't pick up a racquet."
 In 2005 he served as the Board of the Swedish Tennis Federation, and also worked with a Swedish Junior Team for a while.
 Between 2006 and 2008, he studied marketing and economics at IHM Business school in Stockholm.
-At the same time he also worked at Catella Fund Management.
+He also worked conurrently at Catella Fund Management.

 Norman gradually realized that he still had a lot to give back to tennis, saying that he thought it was really good for him to be away from tennis, have other friends and develop outside the tennis world, but he wanted to hang out in locker rooms; he missed tennis.
 And because of his tragic career, Norman said he felt he still had something to prove to himself with respect to tennis, that he "left something on the table" in his career.
 With this motivation, he decided to pick up tennis once more.
 He started working with former doubles partner Thomas Johansson in the latter stages of Johansson's career during his vacation time in 2008, at the same time serving as coach of the Swedish Olympic Tennis team.
-He guided the Swedish team to silver medals in men's doubles (Johansson and Simon Aspelin).
+He guided Sweden to silver medals in men's doubles (Johansson and Simon Aspelin).